minamijoyo/commit-crawler/README.md

 ```
 $ ruby crawler.rb
 ```
-The results are in "commits.txt".
+The results will be "commits.txt".